5 Ways You Can Practice Wise Speech in Your Life

 - Speak without bringing evil

-These are all pretty straightforward, and we can incorporate them into our daily lives to begin practicing wise speech every day.
+These are all pretty straightforward, and we can incorporate them into our daily lives to begin practicing wise speech and mindful communication every day.
 Here are five ways you can really dedicate effort toward practicing this factor of the path during your days.

 1. Avoid Idle Chatter